-This course will explore the structure and form of type used in contemporary graphic design, the history of type, development, and terminology.
-Projects will incorporate both hand rendering and applied computer applications using Adobe InDesign Illustrator and Photoshop.
-Prerequisites: 10-201-102, 10-201-103, 10-201-136 and 10-201-181.
+10-201-151Typographic Design3 creditsThis course will explore the structure and form of type used in contemporary graphic design, the history of type, development, and terminology.
+Projects will incorporate both hand rendering and applied computer applications using Adobe InDesign, Illustrator and Photoshop.
+Prerequisites: 10-201-102, 10-201-103, 10-201-136, and 10-201-181.

-10-201-152 Drawing for Illustration

-The focus of this course is on black and white illustration in a variety of media.
+10-201-152 Drawing for Illustration 3 credits The focus of this course is on black and white illustration in a variety of media.
 Topics will cover creation of reproducible line and continuous tone art in the areas of product, editorial, and institutional illustration.
 Traditional figure-drawing techniques and approaches with a concern for illustrative usage and figure indication for design and layout situations will be incorporated.
-Prerequisites: 10-201-102, 10-201-103, 10-201-136 and 10-201-181.
+Prerequisites: 10-201-102, 10-201-103, 10-201-136, and 10-201-181.